Darlington: A Potted History

 Series: A Potted History

 15th July 2022

-Darlington’s history is popularly seen as the story of Quakers and railways but there is much more to the town’s history than this.
-From its beginnings as a Saxon settlement, it became the southern stronghold of the Land of the Prince Bishops, a market town, had its own Great Fire long before London, provided inns for travellers along the Great North Road, became an industrial centre and faced the 21st century with a diversified economy as the old heavy industries closed.
-Along the way, as the town grew rapidly in the 19th century, it was a group of Quaker Darlington business men who masterminded the beginnings of Britain’s railway system in the town.
+Darlington’s history is popularly seen as the story of Quakers and railways but there is much more to the town’s past than this.
+From its beginnings as a Saxon settlement, it became the southern stronghold of the land of the Prince Bishops, a market town, had its own Great Fire long before London, provided inns for travellers along the Great North Road, became an industrial centre and faced the twenty-first century with a diversified economy as the old heavy industries closed.
+Along the way, as the town grew rapidly in the nineteenth century, it was a group of Quaker Darlington businessmen who masterminded the beginnings of Britain’s railway system in the town.

 Illustrated throughout, this accessible historical portrait of the transformation that Darlington has undergone through the ages will be of great interest to residents, visitors and all those with links to the town.